-Tens of millions of Americans wrestle with drug addiction and substance abuse.
-An estimated two million are addicted to Vicodin (acetaminophen and hydrocodone), Fentanyl (Duragesic), OxyContin (oxycodone), or other commonly abused opioids and prescription painkillers.
+Tens of millions of Americans wrestle with drug addiction and substance use or dependency.
+An estimated two million are addicted to Vicodin (acetaminophen and hydrocodone), Fentanyl (Duragesic), OxyContin (oxycodone), or other commonly used opioids and prescription painkillers.
 If you or a loved one is coping with an opioid addiction, you should know that you are not alone.

-At our five conveniently located Chicago addiction treatment centers in Palos Heights, Highland Park, Naperville, Lakeview, and Des Plaines, your personalized treatment plan will be overseen by a caring, compassionate team of physicians, nurses, therapists, and psychiatrists, all in a comfortable and confidential outpatient setting.
+At our six conveniently located Chicago addiction recovery treatment centers in Palos Heights, Highland Park, Warrenville-Naperville, Lakeview, Joliet and Des Plaines, your personalized treatment plan will be overseen by a caring, compassionate team of physicians, nurses, therapists, and psychiatrists, all in a comfortable and confidential outpatient setting.
 Your course of treatment may include monthly injections with Vivitrol® (naltrexone), which aids recovery by blocking the effects of opioids.

 How Does Vivitrol® Work to Fight Opioid Cravings?